gadgetron/GadgetronOnlineClass/Courses/Day3/Lecture3/README.md

 	- All test cases should run and the data match (within some limit of precision)
 	- Reconstructions sumbitted after publication (peer review) as new integration tests
 	- Ensures ongoing compatability
-- Running MATLAB within a Docker container
+- MATLAB installed on the host but accessbile within the Docker containers
 	- For the external language interface 'execute' to work gadgetron has to be able to call a matlab binary (in batch mode).
 	- (N.B. line continuation backslashes required at end of lines, common for long Docker commands)